This blog may contain affiliate links. Read our disclosure policy for more info.

 The Teahouse is the premier dining destination in Stanley Park.
 There are some seriously amazing views from the dining room, providing a beautiful setting to enjoy your meal.

 Their menu is full of delicious Canadian and seafood dishes.
 Some of my favorites include the Lobster Bisque, Brome Lake Duck Confit, Steak, and the Crab and Shrimp Crusted Halibut.
 Prices aren’t cheap, with most mains costing over $40, but it’s good value for the quality.

 The Teahouse is also open for brunch or cocktails, so it’s a great place to stop in at any time of the day!
 Brunch is also cheaper, with mains costing under $30.
 If you’re like me, you can’t go past a good eggs benedict which they do very well!

 6. Enjoy a day at the beach

-Stanley Park is the best of both worlds if you love being outdoors – you can go from dense forest to sandy beach in a matter of minutes!
+Stanley Park has the best of both worlds if you love being outdoors – you can go from dense forest to sandy beach in a matter of minutes!
 There are two fabulous beaches in the park where you can hang out and relax.